RightNiceGames/209-mobile-game/README.md

 - Post Mortem, at least 1000 words
   - Thorough Reflections and Learnings
   - Meaningful Contributions Documented
-- Daily Journal, avg. of 50+ words per day
-  - Reflect on Your Work
-    - Learnings, Challenges, Solutions

 ## Grouping
-The groups for this project will be determined by your Teacher.
-Changes to the groupings can be made under certain circumstances.
-But the goal of this project is to promote exchange with new team mates and provide rewarding challenges.
+Group sizes are flexible for this project.
+The goal of this project is to promote exchange with new team mates and provide rewarding challenges.

 The roles of each group are not fixed, though.
 And each group may rely on other groups' contributions.
 It will be up to you to determine your group's strengths and decide, what components (see below) your team will take on.

+### Many Small Teams, Individual Projects
+One great option is to work in many smaller teams.
+This will result in lesser management overhead and higher flexibility in the planning.
+However, time and resources are very limited and you'll have to implement many features just to have them done and won't have a lot of opportunity to polish, iterate and specialize.

+### One large Project, Multiple Department Teams
+Another option is to collaborate in one big project with specialized departments such as
+- Backend/Integrations
+- Core/Gameplay
+- User Interface
+- Metagame

 ## Challenges
 The general goal for this project is to release a game on the `Google Play Store`, so you'll have to not only deliver the software, but also jump through all the hoops that come with releasing a product to a store such as app-icons, privacy policies, terms of use, etc.